Johnny Ritchey

 John Franklin Ritchey (January 5, 1923 – January 14, 2003) was an American professional baseball catcher.
-Listed at 5' 10" (1.78 m) tall, weighing 180 lb.
-(82 k), he batted left-handed and threw right-handed.

 Ritchey is recognized as one of the first African American men to play Minor League Baseball in the twentieth century, as he won batting titles in both the Negro leagues and Minor Leagues.
 Moreover, he was the first black player to perform in the Pacific Coast League in 32 years, when pitcher Jimmy Claxton passed as part Native American in 1916.
 Even though Ritchey never sought any laurels for integrating the PCL, he is commemorated with a bronze bust in Petco Park.

-Biography
+Early life

 Ritchey was born and raised in San Diego, California, as the youngest son of a famed athletic family.
 At an early age, he learned to play baseball with blacks and whites integrated at San Diego High School and in youth leagues in the area, as his teammates dubbed him Johnny Baseball for his passion and enthusiasm for the game.

 As a high school student from 1938 through 1940, Ritchey was a three-year letterman and played in the school team under coach Mike Morrow.
 In the same period, he also played for three years with American Legion Baseball clubs, also coached by Morrow.
 At age 15, Ritchey and another black player, Nelson Manuel, starred on the Post Six American Legion squad that won the Junior World Series held at Spartanburg, South Carolina in 1938, even though neither could play in the tournament because in Spartanburg they did not allow blacks to share the game field with white players.
 Two years later, the Post 6 club, again led by Ritchey and Manuel, returned to the American Legion finals held in North Carolina.
 The two boys were allowed to play in the semifinals in Shelby, NC.
 When the team advanced to the finals in Albemarle, NC, Legion officials asked that the players be kept on the bench.
 Without two of their top players, San Diego lost the championship series to Albemarle, two games to three.